denigma/denigma/docs/main.rst

 >>> from django.core.mail import send_mail
 >>> send_mail("Subject", "Text", 'name@xyz.com', ['name@xyz.com'], fail_silently)

-Testing now wether the server need to run to get it working.
+Testing now whether the server need to run to get it working.

 Messaging via pasted items only works by placing DEFAULT_FROM_EMAIL constant into the settings.